SIOTLAB/CentriFi/README.md

 Then, on that device, in a web browser's address bar, visit 192.168.1.1:8000 and you should see the CentriFi homepage.
 If you still need to access OpenWrt's Luci web interface you can do so at the corresponding IP address for each router (e.g. 192.168.1.1 or 192.168.1.3).

 The demo video of the system linked above should help with any questions regarding further configuration.

+### License
+CentriFi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.